 4. Rely on Witness Statements

-Witness statements sometimes make the difference when the at-fault party tries to accuse you of being partly or wholly responsible for the accident.
+Witness statements sometimes make the difference when the at-fault party accuses you of being partly or wholly responsible for the accident.
 Witnesses may testify that you were not speeding, swerving, or causing the accident.

 5. Hire an Experienced Attorney